ashisherc/hydexo/README.md

 # Hydexo

-A gorgeous responsive theme for Hexo blog framework, fork of a great work by [Louis Barranqueiro](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak)
+A gorgeous responsive theme Hydexo for Hexo blog framework, fork of a great work by [Louis Barranqueiro](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak).
+Sliding sidebar and UI improvements.

+The documentation for Hydexo is in progress, meanwhile you can go through this documentation from Louis Barranqueiro.

 ## Summary ##